wp-plugins/genesis-latest-tweets/README.txt

 === Genesis Latest Tweets ===
-Contributors: studiopress, nick_thegeek, nathanrice
+Contributors: peterdog, studiopress, nick_thegeek, nathanrice
-Tags: adopt-me, genesis, genesiswp, twitter, tweets Requires at least: 3.5.0
+Tags: genesis, genesiswp, twitter, tweets
+Requires at least: 3.5.0
 Tested up to: 3.5.1
 Stable tag: 1.2.3

-The official plugin from the StudioPress team.
+The official plugin from WP Valet, adopted from StudioPress in 2015.

 == Description ==

-__Note: This plugin is no longer actively developed nor maintained!__

-__Note: This plugin is available for adoption.__
+__Note: This plugin has just been adopted and is getting re-coded.__

 Genesis Latest Tweets will add a new widget allowing you to show your latest tweets in any widget area.
 This plugin requires the Genesis theme framework which is available from StudioPress.com.